complexphoton/MESTI.m/examples/1d_fabry_perot/README.md

 # Fabry-Pérot etalon

-Example of a dielectric slab (also called a Fabry-Pérot etalon) using SCSA
+Example of a dielectric slab (also called a Fabry-Pérot etalon)

 Use MESTI2S() to compute